Ritesh2k24/Task_10_repo/README.md

-# task_8_
+# Task_9_

-Deploy the strapi application on ECS and Use the public URL (e.g., http://<alb-dns-name>/api/[your-endpoint]) to test APIs or connect a frontend.
+Deploy the strapi application on ECS FARGATE_SPOT and Use the public URL (e.g., http://<alb-dns-name>/api/[your-endpoint]) to test APIs or connect a frontend.

 I have successfully deployed and published a Strapi application on AWS ECS Fargate using Terraform for infrastructure provisioning and GitHub Actions for CI/CD automation.